Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Introduction

-where $X^c_t$ and $X^d_t$ represent respectively the Brownian and jump components of $X_t$.
-The DTC approach suggested allows to embed in a unitary mathematical framework many previously-known models or classes of models, so that the DTC theory offers a natural generalization of some of the standing asset modeling research.
+The decoupled time-changed (DTC) approach suggested allows to embed in a unifying mathematical framework many previously-known models or classes of models, so that the DTC theory offers a natural generalization of some of the extant asset modeling research.
 In addition, the assumption of a pair of dependent activity rates can be captured by making use of decoupled time changes.
 To our knowledge, this last feature is new to the asset modeling literature.
-In section 7 we shall illustrate a practical example of a model having this property by considering an explicit asset evolution based on a multivariate version of the square-root process known as the \emph{Wishart process} (e.g. \cite{Bru, Gourieroux, DGT1, DGT2, GnoattoGrasselli}), which we use to model the instantaneous activity rates.
+In section 7 we shall illustrate a practical example of a model having this property by considering an explicit asset evolution based on a multivariate version of the square-root process known as the \emph{Wishart process} (e.g. Bru 1991; Gourieroux 2003; da Fonseca \emph{et al.} 2007), which we use to model the instantaneous activity rates.
+In section \ref{numericalwish} we provide some descriptive analysis showing that this model retains an increased flexibility for the purpose of modeling the volatility skew, compared to some popular existing jump asset price models.